containers/common/docs/Containerfile.5.md

   land in the container exactly as it appears in the build context without any attempt to unpack it.
 All new files and directories are created with mode **0755** and with the uid and gid of **0**.

+  The optional flag `--from=name` can be used to copy files from a named previous build stage.
+It changes the context of `<src>` from the build context to the named build stage.

 **ENTRYPOINT**
   -- **ENTRYPOINT** has two forms: